rp42dev/rp42dev/README.md

 <!-- add short description about you -->
 ## 👁️ About me

 I'm a Full Stack Web Developer from Latvia, currently living in Dublin Ireland.
-I'm a Full Stack Web Developer from Latvia, currently living in Dublin Ireland.
 Over the last three years, I have developed my skills in HTML, CSS, JavaScript, and Python, with a focus on modern JavaScript libraries and frameworks such as React, as well as backend frameworks like Django and Flask.
 My expertise in web app development has been continuously refined through a combination of volunteer work, personal projects, and ongoing education.

 <!-- Firs place in hackathon  -->